edamametechnologies/edamame_posture_cli/README.md

   --network-scan \
   --packet-capture \
   --whitelist <WHITELIST_NAME> \
+  --fail-on-whitelist \
-  --check-whitelist \
+  --fail-on-blacklist \
   --cancel-on-violation
 ```

 (In practice, `--device-id`, `--network-scan`, `--packet-capture`, and `--whitelist` should be provided as needed for your setup.
-Additional flags such as `--no-check-blacklist`, `--no-check-anomalous`, or `--include-local-traffic` can further tailor behaviour.)
+Additional flags such as `--fail-on-anomalous` or `--include-local-traffic` can further tailor behaviour.)
 This provides the most comprehensive CI/CD security controls:
 - Real-time posture monitoring throughout the pipeline execution
 - Dynamic access controls (e.g., block secrets/code access) based on current security posture
 - Continuous conformance reporting to EDAMAME Hub (if connected)